Coindroids/Coindroids-Documentation/doc_assets_items.md

 All static content is available via the static.coindroids.com domain, accessible over HTTP and HTTPS protocols.

-_Assets are still in development.
+_Note: Assets are still in development.
 Designs and the format of their retrieval can change at any time._

 Images can be loaded through the following url formats: